Home > Business > Marketing communication > Google Tag Manager: optimise the collection of your digital data

 Training to become more autonomous in tracking our website

 It all started with the "Google Analytics (GA4), analysing your website statistics" training course.
 The marketing team took this course to learn about the new features offered by the tool.
 The training also gave us the desire to gain greater autonomy over the tracking of our websites, which until then had been the preserve of the development team.
 So we asked for an in-house training session dedicated to Google Tag Manager, the Google tool for site tagging.
 We invited our web developer to this session.
 The first objective was to create greater cohesion between the marketing and technical teams.
-The second objective was to give the marketing team full control of the tool and enable them to make their own settings in GTM - a first!
+The second objective was to give the marketing team total control over the tool and enable them to make their own settings in GTM - a first!

 The GTM tool for greater efficiency